 Petitions by students to suspend their studies for a defined period of time must be made to the Associate Dean of the Program.
-The parameters of such a leave must be clearly defined, as should the timeline for return, in the process of completing the Leave of Absence form.
+The parameters of such a leave must be clearly defined, as should the timeline for return, in the process of completing the Leave of Absence form found in your Program CANVAS site.

 After absence for one or more semesters, any student who was in good academic standing at the end of his or her last prior semester of enrollment is eligible for readmission for up to two years.
-To initiate readmission a student must contact the MSBA Program Office.
-Students will be permitted to enroll for the semester for which they are readmitted, provided he request for readmission is received at least one month before registration begins.
+To initiate readmission a student must contact the Executive MBA Program Office.
+Students will be permitted to pre-register for the semester for which they are readmitted, provided the request for readmission is received at least one month before pre-registration begins.
 Readmission does not carry with it the awarding of transfer credit for work done at another college or university while a student is away from Emory.